A guide to using SETTE

 are equivalent.
 As a point of interest, it is good practise to list tests in decreasing order of their expected execution time.
 This will enable compilation time to overlap run-time as much as possible and should minimise time to completion

-The default operation is to perform all RESTART, REPRO and agrif-processed, CORRUPT checks.
+The default operation is to perform all RESTART, REPRO, AGRIF-processing CORRUPT, and PHYOPTS (optional physical schemes) checks.
 The checks performed can be limited to a sub-set of these by supplying arguments to the -x option.
 The combination of -n and -x is particularly useful when working to solve a specific issue with a single configuration.
-There is also a PHYOPTS check which is not currently used but has been implemented, as a demonstration, to run the OVERFLOW and LOCK_EXCHANGE test cases with a selection of different physical schemes.
+The optional TRANSFORM test enables the testing of PSyclone-based source-code transformations.
 Any other string supplied as an argument to the -x option will force a compilation only.
 This is useful for quickly checking for compile-time errors.
 Although any non-recognised string will trigger this, it is good practise to be explicit, i.e.:

 ./sette.sh -x COMPILE